lunarydess/Minecraft-Modpack-LVLup/README.md

 ## 2. Installation

-First of all ensure you have a JDK above 17 installed.
+First of all ensure you have a JDK equally or above 17 installed.
-I personally recommend using Java 23.
+I personally recommend using Java 21 because versions above break mods compiled in Java 17.

 There are different approaches of how you can install me.
 Using a [MultiMC](https://multimc.org/) based launcher like [PrismLauncher](https://prismlauncher.org/) is the easiest way.